Shazzer User Guide

 Creating Vectors

-Shazzer offers three fuzz types: HTML, JS, and XSS.
-The concept involves creating a vector and testing it using the test button on the new vector screen.
-It operates by executing a comprehensive loop with the template and replacing any placeholders.
+Shazzer offers five vector types.
+Three are character-fuzzing types — HTML, JS, and XSS— which create a vector and test it using the test button on the new vector screen.
+They operate by executing a comprehensive loop with the template and replacing any placeholders.

 Placeholders